-Including meal deals within the regulations offers businesses the opportunity to provide healthier options to consumers.
-Recently conducted consumer surveys report that around a third (32%) of consumers state they would continue to purchase meal deals if they contained a healthier item in place of a restricted unhealthy one, and a further 9% reported they would buy the main component without the additional item7 - this indicates that over 40% of consumers support and would like to see meal deals change to become healthier, and this presents an important opportunity for businesses to amend their offering to cater for this.
+Including meal deals within the regulations offers businesses the opportunity to offer and position healthier options closer to consumers and improve their demand.
+Recently conducted consumer surveys report that around a third (32%) of consumers state they would continue to purchase meal deals if they contained a healthier item in place of a restricted unhealthy one, and a further 9% reported they would buy the healthier main component without the additional item, which is usually unhealthy10 - this indicates that over 40% of consumers support and would like to see meal deals change to become healthier, and this presents an important opportunity for businesses to amend their offering to cater for this preference.